wookieb/predicates/API.md

 Throws:
 * TypeError - if predicate is not a function
 * Error - if too few arguments provided
+* TypeError - is property name is not a string or a symbol

 ### regexp
 ### regExp